Uutisvuoto

-Performers
+Peter Nyman left in 2010 after jumping ship to MTV3, and was replaced by Baba Lybeck.
+When the show swapped to MTV3 in 2019, Nyman returned, yet the show was axed at the end of that year.

+Presenters and panellists

 The host of Uutisvuoto was originally Peter Nyman.
 In 2010, journalist Baba Lybeck took over.
 Novelist Jari Tervo was one of the permanent team captains for the entire history of the show until 2017.
 His pair was originally poet Tommy Tabermann, who resigned after being elected to the Finnish parliament in 2006.
-Tabermann was eventually replaced by comedian Stan Saanila until 2017.
+Tabermann was eventually replaced by comedian Stan Saanila until 2017 - after he and Tervo left, their roles were filled by guest panellists until the show transferred to MTV3.
 Both teams also included a weekly guest member, often a politician or a journalist.